Last updated on

 Your Real Estate Investor Lead Generation Efforts…

-should be centered around your community.
+should be centered on your community.

 We do the same with Carrot: we think of our members first.
 We want to help you do the best possible marketing for your real estate investment business.